BlockchainCommons/www.blockchaincommons.com/projects.md

 ## Specifications & Architectures

-The core of Blockchain Commons' work is the creation of specifications and architectures, in cooperation with the [Airgapped Wallet Community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions), meant to create better interoperability in the blockchain ecosystem while also supporting the Gordian principles._
+_The core of Blockchain Commons' work is the creation of specifications and architectures, in cooperation with the [Airgapped Wallet Community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions).
+They're meant to create better interoperability in the blockchain ecosystem while also supporting the Gordian principles._

 ### Gordian Architecture